iotaledger/iota.py/.github/ISSUE_TEMPLATE/bug_report.md

 ## Errors

-Paste any errors that you see.
+Paste here any error messages and/or stacktraces that you see.